 - Emails with two to five links convert at double the average rate

-Want help with your email setup?
+Want help with your email platform setup?

 If your email list is underperforming or you are not sure where to start with segmentation or automation, we can help you work out what to fix first.